 Supporting employees’ community and charitable work

 In our matched funding programme, when an employee raises money for a charity, the company will provide additional funding to increase the donation to the receiving organisation.
 Enabling Grants are awarded to assist employee volunteers in developing community projects in which they are involved.
-Each year, more than 65 good causes were supported via this MF/EG scheme.

 Education, skills training and employment